Hustings Questions

 1. Intervention and Accountability

-"Digital Health and Care Wales has been under the Welsh Government's highest level of intervention since March 2025, with all nine major programmes failing simultaneously.
+"Digital Health and Care Wales has been under Level 3 Welsh Government intervention (Enhanced Monitoring) since March 2025, with all nine major programmes failing simultaneously.
 What will you do to ensure accountability for this unprecedented failure?"

 Level 3 is the most serious intervention the Welsh Government can impose on an NHS Wales body.
 No other organisation has been escalated to this level across its entire programme portfolio.
 This is not a single project going wrong — it is systemic, organisation-wide failure.